Mobilpadde/laxe/README.md

 Well, that was boring, how a bout some customization?

 Just as easy as step two.
 Add some data-attributes.
-Uoi can use
+You can use

- - `data-speed`: any number decimal or not.
+ - `data-speed`: any number, decimal or not.
  - `data-axis`: can be `x`, `y` or anything else for both.

 Doot.
 That's it!

-# Why
+## Why

-Just because the net needs more libraries.
+Just because the interwebs needs more libraries.

+## But

+Why isn't this smooth?
+Well, simply add a `transition: left 250ms, right 250ms`, figured we shouldn't decide the smoothness for ya!